 A pure condition is a condition that doesn't provoke any side effects.

 A condition that provokes side effects means assigning values to variables, throwing exceptions, etc.

-We should avoid this to separate getting data from changing data.
+You should avoid this by separating getting data from changing data.

 What makes an application easy to break?

 An application becomes fragile when changing something in one place causes a break in another place.

 A cause of this fragility is the global state.

 "Global" means that something is outside of the scope.

 "State" refers to anything that can change when running a program.